 Sangita Iyer has received the coveted title of National Geographic Explorer after winning a story-telling award.

 Sangita Iyer is the author of the recently released book, Gods in Shackles, a National Geographic Explorer, multiple award-winning nature & wildlife filmmaker and broadcast journalist, and a biologist.
 Sangita has recently produced a 26-part short docu-series about Asian elephants, funded by the National Geographic Society’s storytelling grant.
 She's also the director and producer of the globally acclaimed epic documentary, "Gods in Shackles", which was nominated at the United Nations General Assembly, and has garnered 13 international film festival awards.
 Sangita received the "Nari Shakthi Puraskaar" - Women Power Award - the highest award for women making a difference in India from the country's President for her courage to expose the plight of captive elephants that are being exploited for profit behind the veil of culture and religion.

 During the production of Gods in Shackles film, Sangita was deeply saddened by the plight of Kerala’s festival elephants.
 She realized that there was a significant lack of awareness regarding the plight of captive elephants, and used Gods in Shackles documentary as an educational tool to empower the people of India, particularly students, who hold the key to the future.

-She soon realized that it was also necessary find safe havens for the endangered Asian elephants that were elevated to the status of Heritage Animal in 2010.
-In 2016, she conceived and founded Voice for Asian Elephants Society (VFAES) in her efforts to empower the people of India to end elephant captivity, especially in religious places that are designed to practice AHIMSA, not cruelty.
+She soon realized that it was also necessary to implement tangible solutions to protect the endangered Asian elephants that were elevated to the status of India's Heritage Animal in 2010.
+This inspired her to create Voice for Asian Elephants Society (VFAES) and offer resources to the people of India, to stop capturing and exploiting elephants, and protect their habitat.